 - 1 whole large, sweet onion thinly sliced (Vidalia or Walla Walla work well)

 - Juice from 1/2 of a large lemon

-- 1/4 cup finely chopped fresh chives or 2 tbsp dried chives
+- 1/4 cup finely chopped fresh chives or green onion

 - Black pepper to taste

-In a heavy bottomed medium-sized skillet, heat olive oil over medium heat.
-Once oil is hot, add onions and salt and cook until they have turned a dark golden brown and are well caramelized, about 10-15 minutes.
+In a heavy-bottomed medium-sized skillet, heat olive oil and butter over medium heat.
+Once hot, add onions and salt and cook, stirring frequently, until they have turned a dark golden brown and are well caramelized, about 15-20 minutes.
 You are not looking to “brown” the onions, so if they start to get crispy, turn the heat down and stir often.
-The idea is for them to release all of the water so the natural sugars in the onion can caramelize and make them sweet.
-Let cool completely.

 Remove onions from heat and allow to cool completely.